ScotGovAnalysis/good_practices/coding.md

 Whichever convention you choose, make sure to stick with it for the duration of your project.

+### Maintain meaningful and proper object names

+* `height_in_metres()` is better than `converter()` for a function that converts height into metres.
+This makes it more obvious what your code is doing and makes your code more readable

+### Maintain meaningful and proper column names
+Most of the data we read is from either an Excel file or a poorly designed database, thus we see column names having spaces and dots and other suboptimal formats.
+Remember these rules for column names:

+1. Stick to consistent naming convention (see above)
+2. Assume everything is case-sensitive.
+3. Do not use special characters ever.
+4. Do not add spaces.

+### Do not use numbers to specify columns
+In R you can use numbers to refer to columns but just because you can doesn’t mean you should.

+   #### Bad:

+    ```
+    # In base R
+    mtcars[,c(1,3:5,8)]

+    # Using tidyverse
+    mtcars %>% select(1, 3:5, 8)
+    ```

+   #### Good:

+    ```
+    # In base R
+    mtcars[, c("mpg", "disp", "hp", "drat", "vs")]

+    # Using tidyverse
+    mtcars %>%
+      select(mpg, disp, hp, drat, vs)
+    ```

 #### Do
 * `case_when()` creates an a more readable way of dealing with many ifelse statements. `if_else` statements can be very useful but can become hard to understand if too many are used.
 #### Don't